 A fine performance by Alex Jennings as evil Tim Finch, who had me quaking in my pyjamas with that stare.
 Overall, a great cast which including some of my favourite actors who made a great piece of TV drama really come alive, as in Seasons 1 and 2.

 I was reading Lorenzo Carcaterra's Sleepers and I couldn't put it down, taking it into the Indian Ocean and reading it floating on my back, standing up and sitting in the warm, briny sea, until I finished it.
 More recently, Adam Kay's This is Going to Hurt - The Diaries of a Junior Doctor, had the same effect, only I read most of it on a sun lounger.

 Lovely the woods, waters, meadows, combes, vales, Gerard Manley Hopkins My step-father's family came from Wales and were living in bucolic Anglesey when he was born.
-I have always been drawn to the country, spending many holidays enjoying the breathtaking beaches of the Pembrokeshire coast, as well returning to the Hay Festival, time and time...
+I have always been drawn to the country, spending many holidays enjoying the breathtaking beaches of the Pembrokeshire coast, as well as returning to the Hay Festival, time and...
 Continue Reading →

 The gorgeous Tom Burke as Strike and Holliday Grainger as his equally gorgeous partner-in-solving-crimes, Robin Ellacott.
 They smolder so well on-screen together you can see virtual steam coming out the TV.